Here you learn ...

 2.2 Blocked account and livelihood

 In order to apply for a visa, every foreigner in Germany must prove that he or she can support himself or herself or that he or she has sufficient financial resources to stay in Germany (Section 5, Paragraph 1, No. 1 of the Residence Act).
 In the case of economic migration, this is usually done through an employment contract.
-However, since students usually do not (only) secure their livelihood through work, there are some special requirements for students when proving that they will finance their stay .
+However, since students usually do not (only) secure their livelihood through work, there are a few special requirements for students when it comes to proving that they will finance their stay .

 How much money do I need as a student?